 The Product Manager Heavy Tactical Vehicles (PdM HTV) manages programs including the Heavy Equipment Transporter System (HETS), Heavy Expanded Mobility Tactical Truck (HEMTT), Palletized Load System (PLS), two Tactical Fire Fighting Trucks (TFFT and HEWATT), M915 line haul family of vehicles (FOV), fifth-wheel trailers, Petroleum Tanker, special trailers, flatracks, and container handling mission modules.

 The M1070/M1000 Heavy Equipment Transporter System (HETS) deploys transports, recovers and evacuates combat-loaded M1 tanks and other vehicles of similar weight to and from the battlefield.
-About 600 are deployed in support of overseas contingency operations (OCO).
 The M1070 tractor and M1000 semitrailer replaced the M911/M747 as the Army’s latest model HETS.
 The M1070/M1000 HETS was developed to accommodate the 70 ton weight of the M1 Abrams family of main battle tanks.
 The M1070 provides line-haul, local-haul and maintenance evacuation on and off the road during tactical operations worldwide.
-The HETSA1 is designed to carry both the tank and its crew.
-The M1070 fleet density is about 1,953.
+The HETS is designed to carry both the tank and its crew.

-The M1000 Semitrailer has been improved with a series of maintainability changes including self-adjusting brakes, central lubrication system at each axle, and a hydraulic system upgrade that reduces trailer raise/lower times and is expected to result in significant reliability growth.
-The new configuration HET, model M1070A1, and the enhanced M1000 semitrailer is in the process of production verification testing.
+The M1000 Semitrailer has been improved with a series of maintainability changes including self-adjusting brakes, central lubrication system at each axle, and a more reliable hydraulic pump.

 The Heavy Expanded Mobility Tactical Truck (HEMTT) is the workhorse of Army combat divisions.
-More than 1,700 HEMTT systems are being used in overseas contingency operations.
 It is the key combat service support enabler for all brigade combat teams.
 The 11-ton, eight-wheel-drive family of vehicles is designed to operate in any climatic condition.

 The HEMTT is augmented by the M989-A1 heavy expanded munitions ammunition trailer (HEMAT) in the transport of the Multiple-Launch Rocket System (MLRS) family of munitions (MFOM).
 The HEMAT can transport four MFOM pods, each weighing approximately 5,400 pounds.
 The off road capability of the HEMTT and HEMAT combination can transport eight MFOM pods.
 The M989A1 HEMAT is also required to transport six standard ammunition pallets (single stacked), two 600-gallon fuel pods or two 500-gallon fuel bladders.

 The Palletized Load System (PLS) is the primary component of the maneuver-oriented ammunition distribution system.
-Roughly 1,200 PLS are being used in overseas contingency operations.
 It also performs local-haul, line-haul, unit resupply and other transportation missions in the tactical environment.
 In addition the PLS is the prime mover for the M7 Forward Repair System and various engineer mission modules (M4 Bituminous Distributor Module, M5 Concrete Mobile Mixer Module and M6 Dump Body Module).
 The PLS is the host chassis for the dry support bridge launcher vehicle (M1975).

 The PLS consists of a 16.5-ton payload tactical truck with a flatrack.
 It is a five-axle, 10-wheel drive vehicle with a 500-hp Detroit Diesel engine, an Allison automatic transmission and a CTIS.
 This combination provides a highly mobile system able to transport its payload in virtually any type of terrain or weather and maintain pace with the self-propelled artillery systems that it supports.
 The PLS comes in two mission-oriented configurations: the M1074 and the M1075.
 The M1074 is equipped with a variable reach materiel-handling crane (MHC) to support forward-deployed field artillery units.
 The M1075, without MHC, is used in conjunction with the M1076 trailer to support transportation line-haul missions.